-The World’s First Gin Hotel Just Opened in London
+The World’s First Gin Hotel Is Now Open in London

 On December 16, the founders of Portobello Road Gin were finally able to take a full-size spot on their namesake street, Portobello Road, in London — and to that street they’ve brought an entirely new concept: the world’s first gin hotel.
 The Distillery has four floors of gin-inspired lodging and activities, including a restaurant, museum, luxury rooms, a gin-themed restaurant, a tasting room and personal distilling classes.